univec-ai/postvec/web/docs/guides/bridge.md

 ## Validation constraints

-:::: danger A dimension match does not establish provenance An incorrect 1536-dimensional model still represents an incompatible vector space.
+:::: danger Confirm the source model separately from the dimension An incorrect 1536-dimensional model still represents an incompatible vector space.
 Confirm the model that produced the column before synchronized writes or conversion.
 ::::

+:::: danger Existing rows stay in the old space
-:::: danger Bridge search does not upgrade stored rows It only produces new vectors (queries and synchronized future writes) in the old target space.
+Bridge search produces new vectors (queries and synchronized future writes) in the old target space.
 Existing rows remain exactly as they were.
 ::::